nanorepublica/site/about.md

 ---

-Hi, I'm graduate Software/Systems Engineer currently working for Ocado, the only dedicated online supermarket in the UK.
+Hi, I am Software Engineer/Developer currently working for Ocado Technology.

-However, I am always open to new opportunities in small to medium sized companies around the Greater London area, that are not related to the financial industry, that offer the prospect to tackle a wide range of problems from intelligent web-apps to low-level hardware problems
+However, I am always open to new opportunities in small to medium sized companies in the Cambridge area.
+Ideally these are not related to finance or hedgefunds, but offer the prospect to tackle interesting problems giving me the opportunity to expand my skill set while benefiting society along the way.

-I also have a keen interest in artificial intelligence/multi-agent systems, computer vision and machine learning as well as robotics and UAV's.
+I have a keen interest in artificial intelligence/multi-agent systems, computer vision, machine learning, robotics & UI/UX.

+I am currently teaching myself to develop Android apps.

 ### Qualifications ###

-For my A levels I gained 2 A's in Mathematics and Physics and 2 B's in Further Mathematics and Computing

 At degree level, I graduated with a 2:1 from Imperial College London reading Information Systems Engineering MEng.

+I have taken a series of other courses either as part of my work or for my own interest:

-Finally I have just completed a beginners course short evening course in graphic design at Central St. Martins
+* a beginners course short course in graphic design at Central St. Martins
+* online course in Functional Programming & Human Computer Interaction
+* Google's Cloud Qualified Developer course
+* Internal Web Security Course

+Finally for my A levels I gained 2 A's in Mathematics and Physics and 2 B's in Further Mathematics and Computing

-### Work Experience ###
+### Experience ###

-I currently work at [Ocado Technology](http://www.ocadotechnology.com) which is the IT department of [Ocado](www.ocado.com).
+I currently work at [Ocado Technology](http://www.ocadotechnology.com) which is the technology division of [Ocado](www.ocado.com).
+I am currently working as part of team to developing new software platforms in span our local development, internal cloud systems, AWS & Google Cloud.
+This is based on Mesos & Marathon with a set of micro-services providing additional functionality allowing developers to declare mult-tier systems in a declarative fashion.
-I am currently responsible for developing new infrastructure systems as part of the Netnix team making the IT infrastructure more autonomous and efficient.
+In the past I have been responsible for automating existing infrastructure systems and developing new ones as part of the Netnix team.

 Previously I have worked at [Cotswold Outdoor](www.cotswoldoutdoor.com) as a retail sales assistant at the London Covent Garden store, as well as doing various part time jobs at Imperial College London.